localgovdrupal/docs/docs/src/design/index.md

 ## Drupal terminology

-It's hard to get away from [Drupal terminology ](/content/#drupal-terminology), but please let us know if anything in this documenation could be clearer.
+It's hard to get away from [Drupal terminology](/content/#drupal-terminology), but please let us know if anything in this documenation could be clearer.